-On this charitable event, all of the cycling takes place on gravel roads and trails.
+On this charitable event, all of the biking takes place on gravel roads and trails.
 Local guides and our Climate Ride team will take care of all the details, allowing us to ride, connect, and see the national monument under threat of losing protected status and being opened to oil and gas drilling and mining.

 On this charitable biking event, we travel where few tourists go.
 We stay in beautiful backcountry camps.

-Climate Ride charitable events bring together bright minds, breathtaking routes for all cycling abilities, and the unforgettable combination of passion and purpose.
+Climate Ride charitable events bring together bright minds, breathtaking routes for all cycling abilities, and an unforgettable combination of passion and purpose.
 On this trip, we’ll get a first-hand look at the environmental issues affecting Bears Ears.